 Driver’s License Requirements

-It may go without saying but I’ll say it anyways, being able to drive and having a valid driver’s license is a bonus for house-sitting and in some cases a necessity.
-If you are undertaking an international house-sitting assignment that requires driving make sure you have an international driver’s permit.
+It goes without saying but I’ll say it anyways: Being able to drive and having a valid license is a bonus for house sitting and in some cases a necessity.
+If your international house sitting assignment requires this make sure you have an international driver’s permit.

 - Send regular updates via email, photos or video to the homeowners on how their fur babies are keeping.